 Access to, affordable, reliable, safe and sustainable energy is increasingly recognised as crucial for many development areas, including food and water security, health, and education, and for addressing gender inequality and supporting climate change action.
-The New Sustainable Development Goal 7 aims to deliver universal energy access by 2030.
+Sustainable Development Goal (SDG) 7 aims to deliver universal access to energy by 2030